'We are all good': Motueka family on catching Omicron

 Now, the family has gone into quarantine and is being supported by the Ministry of Health.

-A family member spoken to by the Herald this afternoon said they are doing well.
+A family member spoken to by the Herald said they are doing well.

 "We are all good," he said.